MarcOhPolo/encryptedMessaging/docs/dev-log.md

 If I did use 1 port, I'd have to do port multiplexing which is incredibly complicated and takes a lot of work, and I am not sure if I am up for it yet, I might try to create a new port mechanism first, and then once that works go back and try to create a multiplexing system.

+### 2025-12-25

+I’ve completed the P2P functionality, which is a significant milestone and something I’m genuinely proud of.
+In hindsight, the final result doesn’t look especially large or complex, but getting here required a substantial amount of design work, iteration, and careful reasoning.
+The complexity was not in the volume of code, but in the number of edge cases, protocol states, and failure modes that had to be thought through.

+The system now supports peer-to-peer connections using a dedicated port per session.
+Each P2P instance operates independently, which gives a clean separation of concerns and simplifies session lifecycle management.
+While my longer-term goal is to open each P2P session in a separate terminal, the current implementation is sufficient and stable for now.

+I am somewhat cautious about deploying this on the public internet.
+Before expanding functionality or hardening the networking layer further, I want to pause feature development and focus on improving code quality.
+At this point, the codebase has matured to a level of complexity where it is no longer reasonable to rely purely on mental models.

+The next phase will focus on:

+Cleaning and refactoring existing code

+Improving error handling and failure recovery

+Adding clear documentation

+Designing and implementing unit tests to lock in behavior

+This feels like the right moment to consolidate what exists rather than pushing forward blindly.
+Overall, I’m very happy with how the P2P system turned out and satisfied with the architectural decisions made so far.

 ## Architecture or Concept Notes (Optional)
 Use this section to jot down any important design thoughts that don’t fit neatly into a daily entry: